 Tongue Piercing Healing Times

 Your tongue is a muscle, so its healing process can be slightly different from a skin piercing.
-Tongue piercings heal quite quickly compared to other body piercings — around six to eight weeks to heal completely.
-However, the healing time can vary from person to person and depends heavily on how well looked-after the tongue piercing is.
+Tongue piercings heal quite quickly compared to other body piercings.
+However, the healing time can vary from person to person and depends heavily on how well the tongue piercing is being cared for at the start of its life.

 How Your Tongue Piercing Heals